 Talk Of The Town(s)

-Anyone who knows the Hamptons, knows that Amagansset is an old Native American term for Sitting in Traffic.
+Anyone who knows the Hamptons, knows that Amagansset is an old latin phrase for Sitting in Traffic.
 Getting around in the Hamptons, particularly on weekends in the middle of the summer, can take a lot longer than expected with roads congested with travelers and commuters alike.
 Finding the right home means knowing how far that space is from the things you may be interested in being near, whether that’s the beach, restaurants, bars, or the Jitney stop back to the city.

 Finding the right broker in the Hamptons is critical to finding the right home.
 While there are top notch brokers specializing in the Hamptons—some ranked best in the country by the Wall Street Journal’s list even—there are definitely those specializing in modern to traditional, or anything in between.
 While Susan Breitenbach at Corcoran or Zach and Cody Vichinsky at Bespoke Real Estate are all great realtors, finding the brokerage team that fits your style and taste might make one more suitable than the other.